Hitstar53/My-Notes/SPIT/Sem 7/CE/CE Module 4 Notes.md

 ##### Sensitivity and Selectivity of the Human Ear
 **Sensitivity**:
-- Refers to the ear's ability to detect weak sounds.
+- Refers to the ear's ability to detect weakest (Low Intensity) sounds.
-- **Range**: As low as 0.1 pW/m².
+- **Range**: As low as 0.1 pW/m² (or 10 dB below threshold of hearing)
 - Ear is Most sensitive between **3 kHz and 4 kHz**.
 - Sensitivity of ear for higher frequency decreases with age, it decreases as the sound frequency goes below 500 Hz irrespective of the age.